qgis/QGIS-Documentation/source/docs/user_manual/managing_data_source/create_layers.rst

   GeoPackage, ESRI Shapefile, AutoCAD DXF, ESRI FileGDB, Mapinfo TAB or MIF, SpatiaLite, CSV, KML, ODS...
-* :guilabel:`Layer name`: available when the :guilabel:`File name` refers to a container-like file, this entry represents the output layer
+* :guilabel:`Layer name`: available when the :guilabel:`File name` refers to a container-like format, this entry represents the output layer
 * :guilabel:`Encoding`
 * :guilabel:`Save only selected features`
 * :guilabel:`Select fields to export and their export options`.
 In case you set